cosmos-developer/JBG-documents/Observation/Growth observation.md

 In an unobstructed ideal environment with ideal person, growth is limitless

 But, what could be hinders to growth?
-1. Internal factors: the inner force that
+1. Internal factors: the inner force that pushes our growth forward
 * Health (the body)
 * Life energy (the heart)
 * Framework of thinking (the mind)

-2. External factors
+2. External factors: the outer force that restricts our growth back
 * Resources (money, assets, network, tools, ...)
 * Capability to leverage resources (skills, talents, experts, ...)
 * Environment that governs resources (community, policies, markets, ...)